 Contact us to power wash your brick today!

 After the long winter, there is bound to be a lot of dirt and grime that has collected on your outdoor abode, and now is the best time to get things done.
-Power washing your deck, railings, patio furniture, etc. is always a great start to this process.
+Power washing your deck, railings, or patio furniture is a great place to start.
 Power washing allows a quick and easy alternative to cleaning everything by hand.
 It is as simple as taking the power washer to the deck itself to make it shine like any other beautiful deck out there.
-Power washing is also safe to use on all parts of the exterior of any home.
-You could easily clean all of your windows, sidewalk, and/or driveways your home will begin to sparkle in no time!
+Power washing is also safe to use on all exterior parts of your home.
+By power washing your deck, windows, sidewalks and/or driveways your home will begin to sparkle in no time!

-If the deck doesn’t quite have that razzle-dazzle appeal that you were hoping for after cleaning away the grime build-up, applying a fresh coat of stain can help revitalize it and really make it stand out.
+If your deck doesn’t quite have that razzle-dazzle appeal that you were hoping for after cleaning away the grime build-up, applying a fresh coat of stain can help revitalize it and really make it stand out.
 Deciding on the best time to stain your deck is very important as the weather must cooperate to ensure the best results.
-To boost the color scheme, you could also apply a fresh coat of paint to all your patio furniture.
-Also, if you find that there are parts of your home’s exterior that could use some touch up, it would not be too much to go ahead and add a little extra pizzazz.
+To boost the color scheme, you could consider applying a fresh coat of paint to all your patio furniture as well.
+Additionally, if you find that there are parts of your home’s exterior that could use some touch-up paint, it would not be too much to go ahead and add a little extra pizzazz.

 It never hurts to add some flowers.
-To improve the ambiance of the deck itself, you could just simply add some hanging plants to add some color to your surroundings.
-You can also get some basic shrubbery or potted trees/plants to add additional privacy for you and your guests while enjoying your time in the sun.
-Also, doing some basic landscaping (i.e. trimming the hedges, mowing the lawn, planting new flowers, and other DIY activities) allows for a more soothing and relaxing time spent outdoors.
+To improve the ambiance of the deck itself, simply add some hanging plants to add some color to your surroundings.
+Additionally, some basic shrubbery or potted trees or plants can add additional privacy for you and your guests while enjoying your time in the sun.
+By performing some basic landscaping (i.e., trimming the hedges, mowing the lawn, or planting new flowers) will allow for a more soothing and relaxing time spent outdoors.

 If you live in an older home, you could better accentuate the beautiful architecture by adding some additional lighting to the porch and sidewalk areas.
-This allows you and your friends to extent your time spent outside well into the twilight hours of the day.
+Additional lighting allows you and your friends to extend your time spent outside well into the twilight hours of the day.
 Furthermore, additional lighting is a very simple DIY task and will give a more comforting feel to your outdoor area.

 Over time, gutters fill with leaves, branches, and debris that can be visible from the street.
 Make it a habit to clean out your gutters regularly and during dry weather.
-With clean gutters, it allows for the water to flow properly through the downspout and not overflow onto your deck or other parts of the home exterior, minimizing the likelihood of damage.
+Clean gutters will allow for the water to flow properly through the downspout and not overflow onto your deck or other parts of your home exterior, minimizing the likelihood of damage.

 This gallery contains 2 photos.